Cheap summer getaways in Minnesota

 Minnesota's Becoming an Outdoors Woman program offers dozens of day clinics in archery, fishing, paddling and other outdoor sports.

-In 2019, it also includes a Sturgeon Fishing Trip to Lake of the Woods Aug.
-9-11.
+It also includes a Sturgeon Fishing Trip to Lake of the Woods.
 Cost is $225, including motel lodgings and two days of guided boat fishing.

 Becoming an outdoor family

 To combat the rise of nature-deficit disorder, many state DNRs and nature centers are sponsoring Becoming an Outdoor Family weekends, where families can try all kinds of fun things: archery, fishing, shooting, orienteering, hiking, rock climbing and geocaching.

-In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering family weekends June 15-16 and Aug.
-3-4 in 2019.
+In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering a family weekend July 24-26 in 2020.
 Cost is $90 per person, or $335 for a family of four, and includes meals and lodgings.

 For $15 per person, you also can stay Friday night and have Saturday breakfast.

 © Beth Gauper